banner

 Regarding comments, socializing will no longer be limited by time and space; socializing will develop in two directions: one is open socializing based on demand; the other is private socializing based on relationships.

 Does socializing form communities?
-In simple terms, it is the mutual exchange and sharing of a common interest or hobby in a certain geographical or virtual area, transitioning from strangers to familiarity, gathering members to participate in various meaningful activities, and gradually establishing interpersonal relationships to gain a sense of belonging and mutual recognition within the area, thus forming a social group.
+In short, it is the mutual exchange and sharing of a particular interest or hobby in a similar geographical or virtual area, moving from unfamiliarity to familiarity, gathering members to participate together through various meaningful activities, and gradually establishing interpersonal relationships and a sense of belonging and mutual recognition within the area, thus forming a social group.

 The main functional categories of communities include communication and learning, social networking, business promotion, investment and financing, education and training, and public welfare.
-In the future, communities will gradually transition from interest and relationship aggregation to user development and industry resource integration, while vertical industries will achieve value extension through community formation, and the dividends of the community economy will gradually penetrate all industries.
+In the future, communities will gradually transition from interest and relationship aggregation to user development and industry resource integration, while vertical industries will achieve value extension through community formation, and the dividends of community economy will gradually permeate across all industries.

 The community ecological circle has three basic characteristics:

 1. It has common interests, benefits, values, or goals and programs.
-In simple terms, it is the tone and quality, where group members have effectively differentiated through programs and tones, essentially allowing people with similar attributes to come together, which is the foundation of the community.
+In simple terms, it is the tone and quality; community members have effectively differentiated themselves through programs and tones, allowing people with similar attributes to come together, which is the foundation of the community.

 2. It has highly efficient collaborative tools.
-This is also why communities were relatively difficult to establish in the PC era; in the mobile internet era, real-time interactive tools like WeChat make collaboration very easy.
+This is also the reason why communities were relatively difficult to establish in the PC era.
+In the mobile internet era, real-time interactive tools like WeChat make collaboration very easy.

 3. It has consistent actions.
-Due to the previous two reasons, consistent actions become relatively easy, and this consistency also promotes the stability of the community.
-(This is why exams are conducted to obtain invitation codes.)
+Due to the previous two reasons, consistent actions become relatively easy, and this consistency also promotes the stability of the community (which is why exams are conducted to obtain invitation codes).

 Interest aggregation, communication collaboration, and commercial realization are the three core functions of community ecology.
-Based on interest aggregation to attract users and content sedimentation to retain users, through innovative communication and collaboration models, continuously enhancing user participation, connection, and trust, activating fan economy and sharing economy, is the basic model for community value realization.
+Based on interest aggregation of users and content sedimentation of users, through innovations in communication and collaboration models, continuously enhancing user participation, connection, and trust, activating fan economy and sharing economy, is the basic model of community value realization.

-Community value realization can be divided into two major levels: platform channels and industrial ecology.
-The channel value is mainly reflected in dissemination, traffic guidance, public relations, interaction, etc.; from the perspective of the industrial ecology value chain, communities can achieve low-cost, high-efficiency integration of industry resources, connecting upstream and downstream of the industrial chain, realizing multi-level integration from resource suppliers, channel providers, competitive partners to user markets.
+Community value realization can be divided into two major aspects: platform channels and industrial ecological value chains.
+Channel value is mainly reflected in dissemination, traffic guidance, public relations, interaction, etc.; from the perspective of the industrial ecological value chain, communities can achieve low-cost and high-efficiency integration of industry resources, unblocking the upstream and downstream of the industrial chain, realizing multi-level integration from resource suppliers, channel parties, competitive cooperation parties to user markets.

-Communities will continue to achieve explosive growth, penetrating more fields and more fragmented markets; strong communities dominated by the elite class will continue to expand their influence, while decentralized grassroots communities will become the backbone; communities targeting niche users will become breakthrough points for innovative development.
+Communities will continue to achieve explosive growth, penetrating into more fields and more fragmented markets; strong communities led by the elite class will continue to expand their influence, while decentralized grassroots communities will become the backbone; communities targeting niche users will become breakthrough points for innovative development.

 Social stratification is a sociological concept that refers to the classification of people into different groups based on common socio-economic wealth status, involving a series of relational social inequalities, including ideological, political, economic, and social aspects.
-When differences arise among people, and such differences lead to some individuals possessing superior status, power, and privileges over others, this is referred to as social class (or social stratification).
-Society classifies various people into hierarchical classes or ranks (hierarchies).
+When differences arise among people, and such differences lead to some individuals holding superior status, power, and privileges over others, this is referred to as social class (or social stratification).
+Society classifies various people into hierarchical or ranked classes (hierarchical system).

-Social class has four important basic principles: first, social class not only reflects individual differences among people but also characterizes the entire society.
+Social class has four important basic principles: first, social class not only reflects individual differences among people but also the characteristics of the entire society.
 Second, social class can be transmitted through generations.
 Third, social class is universal but can change.
 Fourth, social class involves not only social inequality but also people's beliefs.
-In contemporary Western society, social stratification is increasingly evident.
+In contemporary Western society, social stratification is evident.

 New platforms and models of communities are continuously emerging and spreading, with community organizational structures and distributions exhibiting various new characteristics; coordination and linkage among communities will become closer, forming large community alliances in vertical fields; the flexible, personalized, and dynamic distribution characteristics of communities will become prominent, gradually penetrating into various aspects of social livelihood and industrial chains.

-In the process of information dissemination, individuals are increasingly playing important roles, with each person possessing multiple attributes as information receivers, disseminators, and producers.
-As the basic unit of social relationships and production activities, people not only connect with information, services, and each other but also begin to become individual information dissemination centers and resource connection nodes.
+In the process of information dissemination, individuals are playing an increasingly important role, with each person possessing multiple attributes as information receivers, disseminators, and producers.
+As the basic unit of social relationships and production activities, people not only connect individuals with information, services, and each other but also begin to become information dissemination centers and resource connection nodes.

-The functional relationship of internet media with traditional media is one of complete replacement, not complementarity.
+The functional relationship of internet media is one of complete replacement for traditional media, rather than a complementary relationship.
 Internet media can carry all forms of news production, including text, video, and audio, and the dissemination effect is better, more convenient, timely, and rapid.

 IMG_20241008_194228

-When people with similar interests and conditions gather on social platforms to form communities, the community itself possesses strong capabilities for content generation and dissemination.
-Communities can be aggregated based on interests, behaviors, relationships, regions, products, etc., playing an important role in information dissemination across different dimensions.
+When people with similar interests and conditions gather on social platforms to form communities, the communities themselves possess strong capabilities for content generation and dissemination.
+Communities can be formed based on interests, behaviors, relationships, regions, products, etc., playing important roles in information dissemination across different dimensions.

 Many internet users join communities to obtain the information they need and are interested in.
 As the number of internet communities gradually increases, communities with different levels and attributes have become important mediums for public information and opinions, and communities have also become the main way for individuals to participate in information production.

-The internet is built on attention (traffic) and reputation (connections); only internet products possessing both can hold value and achieve commercial success.
+The internet is built on attention (traffic) and reputation (connection); only internet products that possess both have value and can achieve commercial success.

 Ultimately, media serves the public.
-After building a personal brand through self-media, some media professionals can gain monetization opportunities, such as lecturing, becoming company consultants, endorsing products, or even forming communities to create their own business models.
+After building a personal brand through self-media, some media professionals can gain monetization opportunities, such as going out to give lectures, becoming company consultants, endorsing products, or even establishing communities to form their own business models.

-Information decision-making is increasingly based on the concept of nurturing communities and value recognition to pay membership fees; the group is a community based on values.
+Information decisions are more about adhering to the concept of nurturing communities and value recognition to pay membership fees; the group is a community based on values.

 IMG_20241008_194951